docarray/docarray/docs/advanced/document-store/benchmark.md

 ## Conclusion

-To conclude, one can look at those benchmarks and select the backend that suits better the use case.
+We hope our benchmark result can help user select the backend that suits better to its use case.
+Depending on the dataset size and the needed quality, some backends may be preferable  than others.

+If you're playing around on a dataset with less than 10k Documents, you can use default DocumentArray as-is (i.e. `memory` as storage) to enjoy the best quality for nearest neighbor search with reasonable time latency (less than 20 ms).

+If your dataset does not fit in memory, and you **do not** care much about the speed of nearest neighbor search, you can use `sqlite` as storage.

-Depending on the dataset size and the needed quality, some backends may be better than others.
-The following figure shows the variation of the time latency on the task "Find by vector" w.r.t. different backend according to the dataset size, with a time threshold of 0.3s, i.e. 300 ms:
+When it comes to finding by vectors, the following figure shows the variation of the time latency w.r.t. different backend according to the dataset size.
+The red dashed line represents a time threshold of 0.3s, i.e. 300 ms:

 ```{figure} benchmark.svg
 ```